-NuScale Faces Questions on Nuclear Reactor Safety, Financing First Project
+NuScale Faces Questions on Nuclear Reactor Safety and Financing Its First Project

-NuScale Power wants to build the first small modular nuclear reactor complex in the U.S. by decade's end, and has pointed to recent federal safety approvals and a cost-sharing arrangement with its first prospective public utility customers as advancing that goal.
+NuScale Power wants to build the first small modular nuclear reactor complex in the U.S. by decade's end and has pointed to recent federal safety approvals and a cost-sharing arrangement with its first prospective public utility customers as advancing that goal.

-But its reactor design faces significant safety questions unresolved by a Nuclear Energy Commission (NRC) review completed in August.
-Those include potential problems with the system meant to automatically shut down its reactors in case of emergency, casting doubt on key safety claims from the Portland, Oregon-based company, critics say.
+But its reactor design faces significant safety questions that were not resolved by a Nuclear Energy Commission (NRC) review completed in August.
+Those include potential problems with the system that automatically shuts down its reactors in case of emergency, casting doubt on key safety claims from the Portland, Oregon-based company, critics say.

-The nature of NRC's review will leave resolution of these key safety issues to be completed later this decade.
+The nature of NRC's review will leave the resolution of these key safety issues to be completed later this decade.

-This could prove problematic for NuScale’s first project, the 12-reactor Carbon Free Power Project in Idaho Falls, Idaho.
-The project has seen expected costs double from $3 billion to $6.1 billion, and its completion date moved from 2026 to 2030, over the past two years, putting pressure on parent company Fluor Corp. to keep further cost increases in check and secure financial backers for the project.
+This could prove problematic for NuScale’s first project, the 12-reactor Carbon Free Power Project (CFPP) in Idaho Falls, Idaho.
+Over the past two years, the project has seen expected costs double from $3 billion to $6.1 billion and its completion date moved from 2026 to 2030, putting pressure on parent company Fluor Corp. to keep further cost increases in check and secure financial backers for the project.

 NuScale won't complete key safety reviews for its reactor design until later this decade.
-These design changes and safety reviews will be the responsibility of the Utah Associated Municipal Power Systems (UAMPS), the first customer for 213 megawatts of the 720 MW the CFPP will produce, under a combined construction and operating license (COLA) process.
-This could open the project to technical and legal challenges after significant investments in the project have already been made, critics warn.
+These design changes and safety reviews will be the responsibility of the Utah Associated Municipal Power Systems (UAMPS), the first customer for 213 megawatts of the 720 MW the CFPP will produce, under a combined construction and operating license process.
+This could open up the CFPP to technical and legal challenges after significant investments in the project have already been made, critics warn.

-And while the Department of Energy has issued a $1.36 billion, 10-year cost-share pledge to UAMPS, that funding will require future Congressional appropriations to become reality.
+And while the Department of Energy has issued a $1.36 billion, 10-year cost-share pledge to UAMPS, that funding will require future congressional appropriations in order to become reality.

 NuScale's situation underscores the challenges facing small modular reactor (SMR) companies developing a new generation of nuclear power plants.
-SMRs could provide zero-carbon power for U.S. utilities seeking to decarbonize their generation fleets, while avoiding the multi-billion dollar price tags and construction and budget overrun problems that have doomed most of the large-scale reactors planned for the United States, and continue to dog the sole remaining project now underway, Southern Company's Vogtle expansion.
+SMRs could provide zero-carbon power for U.S. utilities seeking to decarbonize their generation fleets while avoiding the multibillion-dollar price tags and construction and budget overrun problems that have doomed most of the large-scale reactors planned for the United States and continue to dog the sole remaining project now underway, Southern Company's Vogtle expansion.

 Other U.S.-based SMR developers include Bill Gates-backed TerraPower and X-Energy, which have recently received financial support from DOE with the goal of building their first working units in the next seven years.
 Others include Hyperion Power Generation and Terrestrial Energy.

-Many U.S. utilities committing to zero-carbon energy by midcentury have pointed to SMRs such as NuScale’s as an important round-the-clock addition to replace natural gas-fired power plants to balance intermittent renewables.
-But those goals will depend on SMRs being ready for deployment within the next two decades, and coming in at costs that can compete with falling prices for renewable energy backed by batteries, pumped hydro power, power-to-gas technologies and other forms of energy storage.
+Many U.S. utilities committing to zero-carbon energy by midcentury have pointed to SMRs such as NuScale’s as an important round-the-clock addition to replace natural-gas-fired power plants to balance intermittent renewables.
+But those goals will depend on SMRs being ready for deployment within the next two decades and coming in at costs that can compete with falling prices for renewable energy backed by batteries, pumped hydropower, power-to-gas technologies and other forms of energy storage.

 NuScale and UAMPS told Greentech Media they remain confident in the project.
-Design issues raised in the NRC review “will be resolved separately from the UAMPS combined license application (COLA),” and will not affect moving ahead with the CFPP, Diane Hughes, NuScale's vice president of communications and marketing, wrote in an email.
+Design issues raised in the NRC review “will be resolved separately from the UAMPS combined license application” and will not affect moving ahead with the CFPP, Diane Hughes, NuScale's vice president of communications and marketing, wrote in an email.

-UAMPS spokesman LaVarr Webb wrote in an email that it has “has full confidence in the NRC safety approval for NuScale’s power modules and is confident any remaining issues will be resolved.”
+UAMPS spokesperson LaVarr Webb wrote in an email that the utility has “has full confidence in the NRC safety approval for NuScale’s power modules and is confident any remaining issues will be resolved.”

 Safety questions on emergency shutdown